 User Stories and Functional Requirements

-This is where you translate high-level goals into the specific functionality engineering will build.
-User stories are ideal because they frame requirements from the customerâs perspective.
+Translate high-level goals into the specific functionality engineering will build.
+User stories work well because they frame requirements from the customerâs perspective.

 Classic format: âAs a [user], I want to [action] so that I can [goal].â